machschmitt/linux/Documentation/spi/spi-summary.rst

   X marks when line states are not specified.

-In some few cases, chips extend the SPI protocol by specifying line behaviors that other SPI protocols don't (e.g. data line state for when CS is inactive).
+In some few cases, chips extend the SPI protocol by specifying line behaviors that other SPI protocols don't (e.g. data line state for when CS is not asserted).
 Those distinct SPI protocols, modes, and configurations are supported by different SPI mode flags.

 MOSI idle state configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^